Internal Transit System

 Movement along an up–down axis.

 Attention may settle downward into the body or lift upward into clarity.
-Often felt as grounding, rising, or internal alignment shifting.
+Often felt as grounding, rising, or internal alignment reorganizing.

 Lateral